• Can a company director claim Employment Allowance?

 If you’re the sole director of a company without any employees, you cannot claim Employment Allowance against the National Insurance your company pays on your director’s salary.
 However, you may be eligible to claim if the company pays at least one employee (who is not a director) or at least two directors above the qualifying National Insurance threshold.

 We explore the topic of Employment Allowance in more detail, including what it is and what you’re entitled to.
-We will also look at eligibility criteria for companies, and how to claim Employment Allowance through your payroll.
+We will also look at eligibility criteria for companies, and how to claim the allowance through your payroll.

 What is Employment Allowance?